 - 1. The auditor's report expresses an unqualified opinion on the financial statements of South Central Human Resource Agency. - 2.
-No significant deficiencies were disclosed during the audit of the financial statements. - 3.
-No instances of noncompliance material to the financial statements of South Central Human Resource Agency were disclosed during the audit. - 4.
+No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+One instance of noncompliance material to the financial statements of South Central Human Resource Agency is reported in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 4.
 No significant deficiencies in internal control over major federal award programs were disclosed during the audit. - 5.
 The auditor's report on compliance for the major federal award programs for South Central Human Resource Agency expresses an unqualified opinion on all major federal programs. - 6.
 No audit findings were noted that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - 7.
-The programs tested as major programs include:
+The programs tested as major programs were: